Stacy Collins

 Stacy Collins (born September 10, 1975) is an American football coach and former player.
-He is currently the special teams coordinator, outside linebackers, and nickels coach at Penn State University.
-Collins served as the head football coach at the South Dakota School of Mines and Technology from 2012 through 2015.
+He is currently the Assistant Head Coach, Special Teams Coordinator, and Linebackers Coach Boise State University.
+Collins served as the head football coach at the South Dakota School of Mines and Technology from 2012 through 2015 and Special Teams Cooedinator at Penn State University.

 Playing career

 Collins played linebacker for Western Oregon from 1993 through 1997, while completing his degree in physical education.

 Coaching career

 Western Oregon

 Following his playing career, Collins joined the coaching staff at Western Oregon as the special teams coordinator and linebackers coach from 1998 to 2001, while also completing his master's degree in education.

 Vienna Vikings

 Collins also served as the defensive coordinator for the Vienna Vikings of the Austrian Football League from 1999 to 2001.
 He also served a stint as the Interim Head Coach.